 We are a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate I earn from qualifying purchases.
 Check out my Amazon shop to see all of my recommended kitchen tools.

-- 12″ – 14″ frying pan – a cast iron skillet, carbon steel skillet, or stainless steel skillet are best.
-The larger your skillet the faster you can fry your fritters.
+- 12″ – 14″ frying pan – a cast iron skillet, carbon steel skillet, or stainless steel skillet is best.
+The larger your skillet, the faster you can fry your fritters.

 - Grater – box grater or grater attachment on your food processor are ideal.